 The Federal Highway Administration (FHWA) allocates federal funds through Congressional legislation.
-The most recent transportation legislation is Fixing America's Surface Transportation Act (FAST).
-FAST Act allocation of federal funds in MPO areas may only be spent if it is included as part of the transportation planning process and only if they are included in an approved TIP.
+The Infrastructure and Investment and Jobs Act (IIJA) was signed into law November 15, 2021.
+The allocation of federal funds in MPO areas may only be spent if it is included as part of the transportation planning process and only if they are included in an approved TIP.
 These funds may be used on functionally classified system of federal, state, and local roadways throughout the United States.

-In the FAST Act these funds are divided into the following categories:
+The core IIJA funding programs are divided into the following categories: